isomerpages/moe-pasirrissec/_signature-programmes/Applied Learning Programme (ALP).md

 **A short Radio show which our students produced as part of their training**

-[Click here](/useful-links/Direct-School-Admission-DSA/DSA-ALP-IN-HUMANITIES-AND-ENGLISH-LANGUAGE) to find out how you can join PRSS through our Direct School Admission in ALP
+[Click here](/useful-links/direct-school-admission-dsa/dsa-alp-in-humanities-and-english-language/)&nbsp;to find out how you can join PRSS through our Direct School Admission in ALP.